On the equivalence of the Lurie's $\infty$-operads and dendroidal $\infty$-operads: Operadic algebras

 Choose a recoloring $r:I\to\cP_1$.
 It will automatically give a recoloring $f\circ r:I\to\cQ$.
 This yields a commutative diagram

 We denote by $f_!:\Alg_\cP\to\Alg_\cQ$ the functor left adjoint (and inverse) to $f^*$, so we get an equivalence

 This yields an equivalence

 The source and the target of the above map are explicitly given as colimits, see formulas (\ref{eq:Frc-3}) and (\ref{eq:barX-2}).
-Thus, to yield an equivalence (\ref{eq:freeeq}), one should have, for any $\gamma:J\to I$ in $\Triv^\eq_I=\Fin^\eq_{/I}$ and $X:I\to\cS$, an equivalence
+Thus, to yield an equivalence (\ref{eq:freeeq}), one should have, for any $\gamma:U\to I$ in $\Triv^\eq_I=\Fin^\eq_{/I}$ and a map of sets $X\to I$, an equivalence